MitzaaA14/MatrixProject/README.md

 -  clearAll() : Reset all LEDs to OFF state
 -  showAbout() : Display project information

-Non- Blocking Timing
+Non-Blocking Timing
 All timing operations use millis() to avoid blocking delays:
--  Independent blink timers for slow/fast LED states
+-  Blink timers for LED states
 -  Cursor blink timer for menu and draw mode
--  Debounce timers for joystick and button inputs
+-  Timers for joystick and button inputs
--  Duration timers for splash and message screens
+-  Timers for splash and message screens

-Physical Implementation Checkpoint #1
+# Physical Implementation Checkpoint #1

-Video Demonstration
+# Video Demonstration

-Matrix Draw successfully implements an interactive LED matrix drawing system with intuitive joystick control, multiple LED states, and comprehensive menu navigation.
-The project demonstrates proficiency in hardware integration, non- blocking programming techniques, and user interface design on embedded systems.

 </details>